asarvind/SafeSelfTriggered.jl/README.md

 Pkg.resolve()
 ```

-*Note: This package is not yet registered as in the official Julia registry.
+*Note: This package is not yet registered in the official Julia registry.
 So, you can not install it through the Julia registry.*